What is it like dating after divorce?

 Tread with caution and forgive yourself your mistakes

-As dating is difficult at the best of times, let alone when you are readjusting, the most important advice is to not rush into anything too quickly.
+As dating is difficult at the best of times, let alone when you are readjusting, the most important advice for dating after divorce is to not rush into anything too quickly.
 You may really feel that the new love interest is perfect but be patient and wait for the initial excitement to die down so that you can see the person for who they really are.

 If they turn out not to be right, do not beat yourself up about it – you will probably have to date several wrong people to find the right person.
 Just try to learn from each person you date, what you like and don’t like, and be grateful for the good times.